No-Cost COVID-19 Testing Available

 About the Partnership

-This collaboration between Cuyahoga Community College and Care Alliance Health Center provides COVID-19 testing to Tri-C students, faculty and staff, as well as neighborhood residents, regardless of their symptom status, insurance status or ability to pay.
+This collaboration between Cuyahoga Community College and Care Alliance Health Center provides COVID-19 testing to all community residents and Tri-C students, faculty and staff, regardless of their symptom status, insurance status or ability to pay.

 For Tri-C, this COVID-19 testing partnership is the latest step toward ensuring the safety and well-being of the entire College community.
 It is in accordance with Gov. Mike DeWine’s Responsible Restart Ohio Guidance for COVID-19 Testing at Institutions of Higher Education.